 A Bachelor’s Proposal

-Book Three of the Shannon Sisters Series
+Book 3 in the Shannon Sisters Series

 She’s looking for a second chance to reconnect with her daughter but finds so much more.